Vivek-Parupudi/fevoChallenge/README.md

 # fevoChallenge

 Prerequisites:

 This project is created using Python.

-Python 3.8 or higher versions
+Python 3.8 or higher versions.

 Make sure you have pip installed.
 Check if installed already using this command : python -m pip --version

 If not installed, go to the website :https://pip.pypa.io/en/stable/installing/ and follow the instructions